 Place all downloaded orders on hold automatically changes the status of every imported order to On Hold.
 This means that the order cannot be marked dispatched or posted to an accounts package until its status has been changed manually in the Order Module.

 Create Tradebox Product Records allows the user to automatically create a product record in Tradebox when it encounters a SKU in an order that doesn't already exist in the Tradebox product list.
 This option only appears where the global Inventory Option (Configuration > Preferences) has been set to Tradebox.
 If the Inventory Option is set to Sage this option will be greyed out and any missing products will be automatically created.
 Where Tradebox creates products automatically it uses the online SKU and description only.
 It cannot create entries for quantities, pricing, location, dimensions etc, so it is advised to use this feature with caution.
+It is not recommended where you have a VAT/non-VAT mix among your products as everything will be entered with your default tax code.
 There are a number of routes to import products into Tradebox that enable this missing information to be entered.

 Ignore transactions prior to allows the user to establish a watershed date in the channel where the software will ignore any orders with an order date prior to the date entered.

 Invoice Date allows the user to choose the date to use on the invoice produced by Tradebox.
 The options are:

 - Order Date - The date the order was placed